MaxLeap/Docs/en/iOS/Guide/CloudData.md

 }];
 ```

-您也可以使用点标记进行多层级检索。如果您想要包含帖子的评论以及帖子的作者，您可以操作如下：
+You can use point marker for multilayer retrieval.
+For containing comments and author of the post:

 ```objective_c
 [query includeKey:@"post.author"];
 ```

-您可以通过多次调用 `includeKey:`，进行包含多个字段的查询。此功能也适用于 `getFirstObjectInBackgroundWithBlock:` 和 `getObjectInBackgroundWithId:block:` 等 `MLQuery` 辅助方法。
+You can invoke `includeKey:` repeatedly for multi-field query.
+This also works on `MLQuery` worker method, like `getFirstObjectInBackgroundWithBlock:` and `getObjectInBackgroundWithId:block:`.

 ###Count Query

-计数查询可以对拥有 1000 条以上数据的类返回大概结果。If you don't want to get all matching objects, but just the count, then you can replace the `findObjects` with `countObjects`. e.g. inquire how many games did an gamer played:
+Count query can return a rough outcome for classes with over 1,000 data.
+If you don't want to get all matching objects, but just the count, then you can replace the `findObjects` with `countObjects`. e.g. inquire how many games did an gamer played:

 ```objective_c
 MLQuery *query = [MLQuery queryWithclassName:@"Post"];